 The query patterns can be generalized into generalized query patterns that can be associated with one or more facts stored by a search system.
-These associations can be used at some later time when a user submits a query that solicits a fact from the search system.
+These associations can be used later when a user submits a query that solicits a fact from the search system.
 For example, the query “How tall is Barack Obama?” can be stored as the query pattern [how tall is Barack Obama], which can be generalized into the generalized query pattern [how tall is/Person/] and associated with each height value for each person that is stored by the search system.
 Then, when the search system receives the query “How tall is Abraham Lincoln?” the search system can obtain the answer by matching the terms of the query to the generalized query pattern.
 For example, the query terms can be normalized to [how tall is Abraham Lincoln] and matched to a generalized query pattern [how tall is/Person/].

 The patent tells us that it looks for query patterns in user queries to see if it recognizes any.
 Most patents are created to solve particular problems.
 This one states exactly why it exists in these terms:

-Particular embodiments of the subject matter described in this specification can be implemented so as to realize one or more of the following advantages.
+Particular embodiments of the subject matter described in this specification can be implemented to realize one or more of the following advantages.
 Data and computational efficiencies can be realized because a relatively large number of facts can be identified about a wide range of topics by receiving a relatively small number of query patterns.
 The query patterns received can be validated or otherwise filtered before being associated with facts or topics, improving the overall accuracy of the facts that can be provided by the system in response to a question.

 Understanding query patterns that might be asked about particular types of entities is the path to answering factual queries posed by a searcher.
 The query patterns patent granted last month is: